riscv-admin-docs/Code-Size-Reduction/CHARTER.md

 ### Other TGs

 The B-extension, Zfinx, EABI, Fast Interrupts and the J-extension have related work, but other tasks groups may as well so this is not a complete list.
+Other related task groups may also be working to extend the integer ISA and so may also have related charters.